HOME * SHAKING THE DEW FROM THE LILIES * ASPHALT JUNGLE SHORTS * SHE SPEAKS * UNHINGED * URBAN SCRAWLERS * BIOS

 Hank’s Play, MIS==CHARACTERIZATION, was performed in AJS IV at the KW Book Store.

 Shirley’s play, THE ORANGE WHISTLE, was performed on the fifth floor of a parking garage in AJS I and NAME GAME was read in She Speaks 2008.
-NO DICE was part of AJS V – performed on the stairs of a rehab centre.
+NO DICE was part of AJS V – performed on the stairs of a rehab centre, LOST was part of AJS VI and Remove Your Belt and Shoes was part of AJS VIII.

 Gary spent years as an improviser with several comedy troupes including Mental Floss and was in The Second City’s Master class.
 And, if you didn’t blink, you might have seen him in several sketches on The Kids in the Hall.
 As a filmmaker, Gary filming Bard on the Street, a series of Shakespearean monologues performed on locations throughout the region.

-Tamara Knezic, from Toronoto, likes to mix it up.
+TAMARA KNEZIC, from Toronoto, ikes to mix it up.
 In 2006 she edited the content for the Pride Toronto website, worked on the Journal for the Association in Defense of the Wrongly Convicted and work-shopped a play she wrote called "Willfully Blind".

 Tamara’s play, THE DEATH OF SUZIE LAU - was part of She Speaks, 2007.